 - French Open also increase the total prize money pool to €39 million ($48m) for 2018 event where singles winners will pocket €2.2 million euros.
 Increase in french open prize money is part of 4 years plan where every year French Open will get prize money hike of around 10% to 15%.

-- US Open tennis championship is set to become the most lucrative grand slam as authorities announced another 10% increase in total prize money pool for US Open 2016.
-The total pool now stands at $46.3 million where winners of both mens and singles event will pocked record breaking $3.5 million each.
+- US Open tennis championship became the most lucrative grand slam as authorities announced another 10% increase in total prize money pool for US Open 2016.
+The total pool now stands at $46.3 million where winners of both mens and singles event will pocket record breaking $3.5 million each.
 For 2017 event Another 10% increase is expected which will make US Open outright most lucrative tennis grand slam with $50 million in prize money pool.

 |TOTAL||$42.7 million||$48 million||$40.79 million||$50.4 million|